’57 Chocolate: Ghanaian sisters extract sweetness from their roots

 Kimberly and Priscilla Addison hand-sort their sun-dried cocoa beans before roasting them inside their mom’s oven at their home in Accra, Ghana.
 After roasting, the sisters transform the beans into chocolate bars.
 They’re labeled ’57 Chocolate’ and packaged for sale.
-Priscilla said she can work without temptation, but her sister Kim fights hard to resist eating their chocolate.
+Kim said she can work without temptation, but her sister Priscilla fights hard to resist eating their chocolate.

 “You can’t eat everything in the factory otherwise you’d be out of business!” she laughed.